lykamarcelino/team05_unr_react_app/README.md

         - The redirect after logging in goes to the Oauth page of the React app,
         - This will have to hit the /oauth2redirect endpoint in the old application to set the session realmId, authCode, and tokens
         - Various cosmetic changes to pages

+   **Date:** 04/03/2020

+         Note:
+           - Functional login and connected page
+           - React app is now connected to QuickBooks API and can call from the old backend Work in Progress:
+           - Display the home page after connecting, link home to connected
+           - Format new data that is pulled from the old backend
+           - Logout button
+           - Various cosmetic changes to pages